pandey0703sakshi-bit/Sales-Data-Analysis-Project/README.md

 * Build an interactive dashboard using Power BI
 * Perform sales forecasting using time series models
 * Implement customer segmentation (RFM analysis)
-* Add profit analysis with enhanced dataset
+* Enhance dataset with profit analysis

 ---

 ## 📌 Conclusion

-This project demonstrates how raw sales data can be transformed into actionable business insights using Python.
-It highlights the importance of data-driven decision-making in improving sales performance and identifying growth opportunities.
+This project demonstrates how raw e-commerce data can be transformed into actionable insights using Python.
+It highlights the importance of data analysis in understanding business performance and identifying growth opportunities.

 ---

 ## 👤 Author

 **Sakshi Pandey**

----